ollama4j/ollama4j/docs/docs/apis-generate/generate-with-tools.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Generate - With Tools

 This API lets you perform [function calling](https://docs.mistral.ai/capabilities/function_calling/) using LLMs in a synchronous way.
-This API correlates to
+This API corresponds to
 the [generate](https://github.com/ollama/ollama/blob/main/docs/api.md#request-raw-mode) API with `raw` mode.

 :::note